-If you’re looking to buy a home in Michigan, it is crucial to understand standard closing costs.
+If you’re looking to buy a home in Michigan, it is crucial to understand typical closing costs.
 Whether it’s escrow fees, real estate transfer taxes, home inspections, or the earnest deposit, you’ll have to pay these costs before getting keys to your home.

 Before you start the process of buying a house, it is important to have an understanding of the costs you'll encounter.
 This goes far and beyond saving enough money for a down payment, as you will need to cover a range of closing costs.

 Most importantly, most of these are up-front costs, meaning that you can't include them within your financing agreement.
 Although a Michigan-based Clever Partner Agent can break down closing costs in more detail, we've listed some of the most common ones to prepare for.

 Don't be caught off guard by closing costs.

 Work with a Clever Partner Agent to get their guidance buying a home.

 Closing Costs for Michigan Homes: What to Expect

 According to recent data from Bankrate, home buyers in Michigan pay an average of $1,958 in closing costs. $946 of this goes to the origination fee.
 This is the fee charged by the lender to cover the costs of processing your mortgage.
 The rest of these fees are third-party fees.